 Crowdfunding Portals such as Equifund CFP are not permitted to (i) offer investment advice or recommendations; (ii) solicit purchases, sales or offers to buy the securities displayed on the platform; or (iii) compensate employees, agents, or other persons for such solicitation or based on the sale of securities displayed or referenced on its portal.
 Equifund CFP conducts limited due diligence as required by Regulation Crowdfunding.
 The posting of a crowdfund offering on our portal is not a recommendation to invest, any type of endorsement or a solicitation.
 You should contact your financial and investment advisor before investing and conduct your own due diligence to make sure investing in an offering is the right decision for you.

 Equifund CFP does not charge its users a fee to join.
 It’s free!
-Equifund CFP charges the following fees for services it provides in connection with the crowdfund offerings posted on the funding portal: 10% of the gross proceeds (total amount raised) of each offering payable in cash and 7% equity of the offering sold under section 4(a)(6).
-All fees are payable at closing by the issuer from proceeds of the offering.
+Equifund CFP charges the following fees for services it provides in connection with the crowdfund offerings posted on the funding portal: 7% of the gross proceeds (total amount raised) of each offering payable in cash and 7% equity of the offering sold under section 4(a)(6).
+All fees are payable at closing by the company from proceeds of the offering.

-Equifund CFP charges the following fees for the services it provides in connection with crowdfund offerings posted on the funding portal: 10% of the gross proceeds (total amount raised) of each offering payable in cash and 7% equity of the offering sold under section 4(a)(6).
+Equifund CFP charges the following fees to issuers for the services it provides in connection with crowdfund offerings posted on the funding portal: 7% of the gross proceeds (total amount raised) of each offering payable in cash and 7% equity of the offering sold under section 4(a)(6).
 All fees are payable at closing by the company from proceeds of the offering.
 Equifund CFP charges investors a 2% processing fee per investment.

 You must be over the age of 18 to invest in Crowdfunding.
 Because investing in private companies is very risky and you risk losing your entire investment, regulators have set restrictions on how much you can invest based on your annual income or net worth.
 Use our calculator to get a general idea of what that amount is.